 Rotterdam has an outstanding public transport system that makes getting around metropolis quite simple.
 You can travelling around the location by bus, tram and metro.

-For one day time in Rotterdam I would recommend getting a RET 1 day travel pass, that you can get from Rotterdam Tourist Information in Centraal Station and Coolsingel.
+For one day in Rotterdam, I would recommend getting a RET 1 day travel pass, which you can get from Rotterdam Tourist Information in Centraal Station and Coolsingel.
 It costs €8 and you could use the bus, tram and metro for 24 hours after activation (be sure you always check in to check out each time you travel).

 If you are likely to include some attractions on your Rotterdam day trip, it will be more expense effective to obtain a Rotterdam Welcome Card for €12, which include 25% discount rates in attractions, museums and cafes and restaurants, in addition to a travel move for Rotterdam for one day.